MG Software.

 What is Server-Side Rendering? - Explanation & Meaning

 With SSR, the server generates the full HTML of a page on every incoming request by fetching data, rendering templates, and sending the result to the client.
-In modern frameworks like Next.js, this happens via React Server Components or the getServerSideProps function that fetches data and passes it to React components rendered to HTML on the server.
-After the browser receives the HTML, hydration occurs: React attaches event handlers and interactive logic to the existing DOM without re-rendering it.
-Streaming SSR, introduced with React 18, sends HTML in chunks as components are ready, significantly improving Time to First Byte and Largest Contentful Paint.
-The Next.js App Router leverages React Server Components to render on the server by default and selectively add client-side interactivity.
-SSR requires a Node.js server or edge runtime, which entails more infrastructure and cost than static hosting.
-Caching strategies via CDNs and stale-while-revalidate headers can significantly reduce server load while delivering fresh content.
+In modern frameworks like Next.js, this happens through React Server Components or the getServerSideProps function that fetches data and passes it to React components rendered to HTML on the server.
+After the browser receives the HTML, hydration occurs: React attaches event handlers and interactive logic to the existing DOM without rebuilding it.
+Streaming SSR, introduced with React 18, sends HTML in chunks as components complete rendering, significantly improving Time to First Byte and Largest Contentful Paint.
+The Next.js App Router leverages React Server Components to render on the server by default and selectively add client-side interactivity using the "use client" directive.
+SSR requires a Node.js server or edge runtime, which entails more infrastructure and operational cost than static hosting.
+Caching strategies via CDNs and stale-while-revalidate headers significantly reduce server load while delivering fresh content.
+A key performance consideration is Time to Interactive (TTI): although users see content quickly, the page only becomes fully interactive after JavaScript is downloaded and executed.
+Selective hydration addresses this by hydrating only interactive components.
+Nuxt.js provides comparable SSR capabilities for the Vue ecosystem, featuring a hybrid rendering mode configurable per route.
+Edge functions on platforms like Vercel and Cloudflare Workers move rendering logic closer to the end user, further reducing network latency.
+Monitoring server response times and setting budgets for total HTML payload size are essential practices for maintaining SSR performance at scale.
+Frameworks like Remix provide nested routing with per-route data loading, so only the relevant page segments are re-rendered during navigation.
+Combined with HTTP caching and ETag validation, SSR applications can achieve response times comparable to statically hosted sites while keeping content fully dynamic.

-• A news website using Next.js SSR to render the latest article on every request, so search engines always index current content and users immediately see the headline.
+• A news website using Next.js SSR to render the latest article on every request, including real-time comment counts and related content suggestions.
+Search engines always index the most current content, and users see the headline instantly without waiting for client-side JavaScript execution.

-• A SaaS dashboard platform that server-side renders personalized data based on the logged-in user, ensuring sensitive information never ends up in the client-side bundle.
+• A SaaS dashboard platform that renders personalized data server-side based on the authenticated user session.
+Sensitive details like subscription status and usage statistics reach the client only as rendered HTML, ensuring they never appear in the client-side JavaScript bundle.

 Related terms